OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Mapping OverQ to DNN Accelerators

 \section{Mapping OverQ to DNN Accelerators}

 From the outset, OverQ was designed for efficient hardware implementation in realistic DNN accelerators.
 In this section, we show how OverQ can be added using only lightweight architectural changes to a \IT{weight-stationary} spatial array --- a common template for DNN accelerators.
-Here, weight-stationary (WS) refers to a type of DNN dataflow~\cite{chen2017eyeriss} in which weights are held stationary in PEs while inputs and partial sums move through the accelerator.
-A recent study on dataflow choice in DNN hardware literature~\cite{yang2018dataflow} showed that WS dataflow was the most popular.
-Experiments in the study also demonstrated that WS to be the most hardware efficient dataflow, albeit only by a small margin.
+Here, weight-stationary (WS) refers to a type of DNN dataflow~\cite{chen2017eyeriss} in which weights are held in processing elements (PEs) while inputs and partial sums move through the accelerator.
+A recent study on dataflow choice in DNN hardware literature~\cite{yang2018dataflow} showed that weight-stationary dataflow was the most popular.
+Experiments in the study also demonstrated that was the most hardware-efficient, albeit by only a small margin.

-Figure~\ref{fig:overq-arch}(a) shows the organization of a baseline WS spatial accelerator for matrix-matrix multiplication.
-The left side shows how the input activations move from left to right while the output partial sums (psums) move from top to bottom.
-The right side depicts the architecture of a PE, which contains a single multiplier and adder.
-This accelerator can target fully-connected or $1 \times 1$ convolutional layers.
-A weight-stationary spatial architecture is well-suited for OverQ for two reasons.
-First, the array spatially unrolls the input channels.
-In Figure~\ref{fig:overq-arch}(a) the input channels are mapped to rows along the vertical axis.
-Adjacent channels are therefore mapped to physically adjacent PEs during processing.
-Second, the weights are held stationary in each PE.
-These two factors make it relatively easy for a PE to access its adjacent weight.

-Figure~\ref{fig:overq-arch}(b) illustrates the implementation of OverQ-Split in a PE.
-A 1-bit wire and register is added to each PE to propagate the OverQ flag bit, which is used to multiplex between the PE's own weight and its adjacent weight.
-Figure~\ref{fig:overq-arch}(c) shows the modifications needed for OverQ-Shift, which is more complex.
-In addition to the hardware for OverQ-Split, a second mux is needed after the multiplier to implement a possible shift on its output.
-For simplicity the figure only depicts selecting between no shift and a right shift, which is sufficient for outlier overwrite.
-To support zero-reuse, a larger mux is needed to choose between no shift, right shift, or left shift.
-A second select bit would be routed from input activation register.

-To decide which activations to overwrite, we take advantage of the fact that output accumulation typically occurs at a larger bitwidth than the input weights or activations (e.g., this is done in Google's TPU~\cite{google2017tpu}).
-When outputs exit the WS array at the bottom, they must be rescaled and re-quantized down to activation bitwdith for the next layer.
-The rescaling unit can be modified to make decisions on where to perform OverQ.
-The size of the rescaling unit scales with the width of the array only, whereas the PEs scale with both width and height of the array.
-As a result we believe that the dominant resource overhead of OverQ will be from the modifications to each PE.